-After a year of budget cuts, hard stops on advertising, and country-wide shut downs that cancelled in-store and event activations, many brands are now ready to get back to spending on what they feel will best impact their bottom line.
+After over two years of pandemic-related disruptions including supply chain issues, budget cuts on marketing and advertising, and difficulties holding in-store and event activations, many businesses and brands are now eager to get back to spending on what they feel will generate the most impact and ROI.

 If a brand completely stops marketing and advertising, as many did during the pandemic, this typically doesn’t result in brand awareness dropping to zero.
 It is brand decay, or the loss of relevancy or identity, that can be problematic when brands go dark for extended periods of time.
 This is why many brands maintain consistent advertising and marketing campaigns even during normal market conditions.